tanvird3/Portfolio_Watcher/README.md

 # Portfolio Watcher

 This Jupyter Notebook can be used for continuous monitoring of the status of a trading portfolio in Dhaka Stock Exchange.
 The initial status of the portfolio i.e. name of the instruments, number of shares under portfolio, average cost and total cost must be provided.
 The standard pdf format that your broker provides can be used off-the-shelf.
-Upload the pdf file in Google Colab and run the whole notebook.The status would keep updating every 30 seconds, you can change the interval if you want.
+If the provided .pdf doesn't suit the code, you can provide in the information in .xlsx format.
+Upload the .pdf/.xlsx file in Google Colab and run the whole notebook.The status would keep updating every 30 seconds, you can change the interval if you want.

 ## Disclaimer
 1. You need to upload the portfolio file from the "Files" section.
 The accepted format is either .pdf or .xlsx.